yifan-gu/esp32-dji-ronin-controller/README.md

-# Arduno / ESP32 DJI Ronin Controller
+# ESP32 DJI Ronin Controller
-Example to control a DJI Ronin Gimbal with an Arduno or ESP32 chip
+Example to control a DJI Ronin Gimbal with an ESP32 chip via Arduino IDE